robertlupinek/rh-ex407/README.md

 ## Setup the jump host:

 ### Basic configuration
-[checkbox:unchecked] Validate ansible is installed at version 2.7 [checkbox:unchecked] Create directory the following directories `/home/carlton/ansible`
+- [ ] Validate ansible is installed at version 2.7
+- [ ] Create directory the following directories `/home/carlton/ansible`

 ### Configure inventory
-[checkbox:unchecked] Create an inventory file with the following group configurations in `/home/carlton/ansible/inventory`
+- [ ] Create an inventory file with the following group configurations in `/home/carlton/ansible/inventory`

 |host |group | child groups|
 |---|---|---|